 Here you can see two vessels used as well as materials from the explorations.

-There’s also opportunity to watch a documentary about Thor Heyerdahl and the Kon-Tiki expedition every day at midday.
+There’s also an opportunity to watch a documentary about Thor Heyerdahl and the Kon-Tiki expedition every day at midday.

 Thor wanted to prove to others that Polynesians had emigrated to the Central and South Pacific from South America and this museum is dedicated to that journey and filled with artefacts to teach you all about it.